pivotal/docs-platform-automation/docs/pipelines/resources.md

 ### Resource Types

-This custom resource type uses the [pivnet-resource][pivnet-resource] to pull down and separate both pieces of the Platform Automation product (tasks and image) so they can be stored separately in S3.
+This custom resource type uses the [pivnet-resource][pivnet-resource] to pull down and separate both pieces of the Platform Automation Toolkit product (tasks and image) so they can be stored separately in S3.

 {% code_snippet 'examples', 'resources-pipeline-resource-types' %}

 ### Product Resources

-S3 resources where Platform Automation [`download-product`][download-product] outputs will be stored.
+S3 resources where Platform Automation Toolkit [`download-product`][download-product] outputs will be stored.
 Each product/stemcell needs a separate resource defined.
-Platform Automation will not create these resources for you.
+Platform Automation Toolkit will not create these resources for you.

 {% code_snippet 'examples', 'resources-pipeline-products' %}

-### Platform Automation Resources
+### Platform Automation Toolkit Resources

 `platform-automation-pivnet` is downloaded directly from Tanzu Network and will be used to download all other products from Tanzu Network.

 `platform-automation-tasks` and `platform-automation-image` are S3 resources that will be stored for internet-restricted, or faster, access.
-Platform Automation will not create this resource for you.
+Platform Automation Toolkit will not create this resource for you.

 {% code_snippet 'examples', 'resources-pipeline-platform-automation' %}